 The jury, having deliberated less than three hours, found Austin guilty of second-degree kidnapping.
 The lesser charge of simple kidnapping carried a sentence of 1-15 years in prison instead of the 5-years-to-life sentence for the more serious crime.
 And by finding that no gun was used in the incident, the jury also rejected an added five-year penalty for using a weapon during the commission of a crime.

 In contrast to August, earlier in the year, 3rd District Judge David Young had sentenced the murderer of Douglas Koehler to a much lesser prison sentence for fatally shooting Koehler, a gay man, in the head.
-His killer, David Thacker, could have been sentenced 1-to-15 years in prison.
+His killer, David Thacker, could have been sentenced to 1-to-15 years in prison.
 But that was “too high a penalty,” according to Judge Young who reduced the penalty to zero-to-five years, also imposing a one-year firearms enhancement.

-Austin’s lawyer, filed a motion of an “inconsistent verdict” by the jury because he said his client could not have held the victim against his will if no weapon was involved.
+Austin’s lawyer, filed a motion for an “inconsistent verdict” by the jury because he said his client could not have held the victim against his will if no weapon was involved.
 He said the trial evidence also showed there was no prolonged restraint by Austin, and that Clifford was not exposed to any serious bodily harm.

 Austin blamed his troubles on homophobia and said, “Because I’m gay, the jury found me guilty of kidnapping.
 I’m gay, not a criminal.”
 Austin told reporters that “two and a half days were spent talking about my homosexuality and only half a day was spent on the evidence.”